Learn to Draw Different Lashes

-Drawing eyelashes is very simple, because we only need to be able to draw curved lines.
-More important than the line itself, however, is where we start the line.
-One of the most common mistakes beginners make when drawing eyelashes is to start them directly at the eyeball, but with a little distance on the respective eyelids in the so-called lash line.
+Drawing eyelashes is very simple because you only need to be able to draw curved lines.
+More important than the line itself, however, is where you start the line.
+One of the most common mistakes beginners make when drawing eyelashes is to start them directly at the eyeball, but you actually should start with a little distance on the respective eyelids in the so-called lash line.

 For full, curved lashes, it is important to apply a single curved stroke to each lash.

-We start at the edge of the upper eyelid, pull the pencil down a bit and then upwards in a curve.
+Start at the edge of the upper eyelid, pull the pencil down a bit, and then upwards in a curve.

-Irregularity makes the lashes look natural, so we should set the pencil sometimes higher, sometimes lower or mix a few straight lashes under the many curved ones.
+Irregularity makes the lashes look natural, so you should set the pencil sometimes higher, sometimes lower, or mix a few straight lashes within the curved ones.

 Tip: There is less eyelash growth in the area near the inner corner of the eye.

-Eyelashes on the lower eyelid look natural if we draw them in small groups, use different lengths and mix in some straight lashes.
-The main thing is that they are less full than their neighbours on the upper eyelid.
+Eyelashes on the lower eyelid look natural if you draw them in small groups, use different lengths and mix in some straight lashes.
+The main thing is that they are less full than their neighbors on the upper eyelid.

-To understand and practice eyelashes I would recommend to always start with full lashes.
+To understand and practice drawing eyelashes I would recommend always starting with full lashes.
 Since they grow close together anyway, it is not bad if you put one lash in the wrong place.
 With few eyelashes, mistakes are immediately noticeable.

-Straight eyelashes can be a little tricky, because in many places they do not reach upwards and grow towards the observer.
+Straight eyelashes can be a little tricky because in many places they do not point upwards and grow towards the observer.
 Therefore you draw them with very short strokes.

-To give the lashes a little volume, we fill the area at the base of the lashes on the eyelid with small strokes.
-However, we do not draw many strokes upwards, as most lashes should be straight and therefore protrude further down.
+To give the lashes a little volume, fill the area at the base of the lashes on the eyelid with small strokes.
+However, do not draw too many strokes upwards, as most lashes should be straight and therefore protrude further down.

 Draw the lower eyelashes as in the previous examples, but still less thick than the lashes above.